Use LoadRunner Enterprise Administration to perform all site, project, and lab administration tasks.

 On the LoadRunner Enterprise Administration sidebar, select Maintenance > Hosts, and click Create New Host .
 For details, see Add a host.

-You can manually configure session timeout limits in the appsettings.defaults.json configuration file.
+You configure session timeouts and concurrent login limits in the appsettings.defaults.json configuration file.

 Navigate to <LoadRunner Enterprise server installation>\LRE_BACKEND\ and open the appsettings.defaults.json file.